-Resources you might find interesting to supplement the DEAR lecture on The Lewis Chessman I gave via Zoom on May 21, 2020.
+Resources you might find interesting to supplement the lectures on The Lewis Chessman I gave at The Village at Unity on May 6, 2021 and for DEAR via Zoom on May 21, 2020.

 First, some videos that might be fun &/or informative: